TutsWiki/source/content/blog/angular/write-read-config-file-angular.md

 <meta name="twitter:title" content="Writing and Reading config files in Angular" />
 <meta name=”twitter:description” content="Learn how to write and read config files in Angular using APP_INITIALIZER." />

-Ever wondered where to store configurations in your code?
-The most common case is to store environment configurations which are required when you have multiple environments - local, dev, qa, uat and prod.
-Well this article will tell you how to write and read config files in Angular.
-There is a defined place for storing them and you should make most use of it.
+Every app has some configurations to load.
+The most common is environment configuration which are required when you have multiple environments - local, dev, qa, uat and prod.
+Well this article will tell you where to store configurations and how to read them in Angular.

+## Storing config in Angular

+Let's say we need to store the baseUrl of our app.
+Where do you think this should be added?
+There is a defined place for storing config in Angular and you should make most use of it.
 But before going to that let's check out the wrong places to store the configs.

-## Environment.ts
+### Environment.ts

-Wrong!
+**Wrong!**

 I know this comes as first option in our mind but can you see "config" in it's name?
 No, right?
 Cause it was never meant to store configuration in this file.
 The sole purpose of this is to tell the run time what version of the code you want to run.